Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 .. highlight:: mako

-For Mako templates, all expressions will use HTML-escaping by default.
+For Mako templates, all expressions use HTML-escaping by default.
 This is accomplished by adding the following directive to the very top of each template. ::

     <%page expression_filter="h"/>

-Using this default HTML-escaping, the following combination will represent an HTML-escaped expression. ::
+Using this default HTML-escaping, the following combination represents an HTML-escaped expression. ::

     <%page expression_filter="h"/>
     ...
     ${data}

 .. note:: Mako templates can only have a single ``<%page>`` tag.
 If there is already a ``<%page>`` used for args, you must combine the two.

 If you need to disable the default filters, you must use the ``n`` filter as the first filter.
 This can be seen in some of the examples below.

-For a more in depth understanding, see :ref:`n Filter`.
+For a more in depth understanding of ``n`` filters, see :ref:`n Filter`.

 Determining the Context in Mako
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~